manymoments/manymoments.github.io/_posts/2020-07-21-what-is-a-hash-function.md

 -->

 Did you ever notice how sometimes websites display a hash next to a file after you click the download button?
+For example, this is what you see if you try to download Apache OpenOffice:

 <img src="/uploads/download-hash.png" width="720" />

-In the picture above, there are links to the SHA256 and SHA512 hashes for the file the user is about to download (i.e., Apache OpenOffice).
+The website has links to the SHA256 and SHA512 hashes for the OpenOffice installer file $f$ being downloaded.
 A careful user will download the file $f$, hash it to compute $h=H(f)$ and check if the $h$ they got is the same as the one on the website.
 Then, they will be convinced their download has not been maliciously modified by an attacker, who could've replaced $f$ with $f'$ by controlling the network.

 {: .box-warning}
-For this to work, we assume that the user can correctly download the hash of $f$.
+**Important:** For this to work, we assume that the user can correctly download the hash of $f$!
-So in a sense, we are turning the problem of downloading $f$ correctly into the problem of obtaining $h$ correctly and then verifying a possibly corrupted $f$ against $h$.
+So, in a sense, we are replacing the problem of downloading $f$ correctly with the problem of obtaining $h$ correctly.
+Once $h$ is obtained correctly, the user can verify the larger file $f$ against $h$.

+#### Why the adversary can't replace $f$ with a different file $f'$

-The adversary has a file $f$, its hash $H(f)$ and wants to find a different file $f'\ne f$ such that $H(f')=H(f)$.
+The adversary's goal is to trick the user, who has the hash $h$, and give him a different file $f'\ne f$ such that $H(f')=H(f)$.
+Let's see why he can't do this.

-If we think of $H$ as a random oracle, what can the adversary do?
+If we think of $H$ as a random oracle, what can the adversary do to find such an $f'$?
 The adversary can only query $H$ at whatever points he might think will return $H(f)$.
 But since the random oracle $H$ returns random coin flips for whatever input the adversary provides, this means the adversary has no particular strategy other than brute-force for finding an $f'$ with $H(f')=H(f)$.
 With a little probability theory, one can show that the adversary has to query $H$ around $2^{256}$ times to actually find such an $f'$.
-Since this is outside the realm of practicality, we consider the scheme to be secure.
+Since this is outside the realm of practicality, our file downloading scheme is considered secure!

+{: .box-note}
+**Remark:** In the attack above, the attacker is trying to find a collision $f'$ w.r.t. a particular _fixed_ file $f$.
+However, depending on the application, the attacker might have more "freedom."
+Specifically, the attacker could try and find _any_ collision $(f,f')$ in the hash function.
+This would take him a smaller, but still astronomical, amount of time: $2^{128}$ rather than $2^{256}$ hash function invocations.
+If the attacker is successful, he could trick users who have the same $h$ into downloading different files.
+(As an exercise, try and think of application scenarios where that might be problematic!)

 ### Proof of work

 Suppose you want to convince me you've done some amount of computational work.
+Specifically, let's assume you want to convince me you've computed roughly $n$ hashes by calling $H$ on $n$ different inputs.
-You can leverage the random oracle nature of hash functions to do so!
+Such a protocol is called a **proof of work** and you can leverage the random oracle nature of hash functions to implement it!

 Note that if I send you a random value $r$, and you give me back $y=H(r)$, I can check that you computed $H(r)$ correctly by recomputing it myself.
-But it seems like in order to check that you've computed $n$ hashes, I have to re-compute those $n$ hashes myself.
+But it seems like in order to check that you've computed $n$ hashes, I have to give you $n$ different $r$'s and re-compute the $n$ hashes you computed too.
-While this protocol could be thought of as a "proof-of-work," it's not very efficient for me to check you've done the work.
+While this protocol could be thought of as a "proof-of-work," it's not very efficient for me to check that you've done the work.
-Can I do better?
+Can I verify your work faster?

-Since $H$ can be viewed as a random oracle, we know that computing $H(r)$ for some input $r$ is like flipping 256 random coins.
+Since $H$ can be viewed as a random oracle, we know that every $H(r)$ is obtained by flipping 256 random coins.
 For the mathematically-inclined, we also know that, if we want the first $k$ coins flips to be all "heads", then we have to flip these 256 random coins around $2^k$ times.
 For the less mathematically-inclined, if you have 1 in 3 chances to win a teddy bear in a game, you kind of know that if you play around 3 times you're very likely to win.
-Similarly, there are 1 in $2^k$ chances for the first $k$ coins (out of all 256) to be "heads", which is why you have to flip the coins around $2^k$ times.
+Similarly, there are 1 in $2^k$ chances for the first $k$ coins to be all "heads", which is why you have to flip the coins around $2^k$ times.

 So, it takes $2^k$ tries to get 256 random coins where the first $k$ coins all heads.
-That's like saying it takes around $2^k$ hash computations to get a hash whose first $k$ bits are equal to zero.
+That's like saying it takes around $2^k$ hash computations to get a hash whose first $k$ bits are equal to zero!

-In other words, say I give you a random value $r$ and you give me a pair $\langle i, h_i = H(i \mid r)\rangle$ where $h_i$ has the first $k$ bits all set to zero.
+In other words, say I give you a random value $r$ and you give me a pair $\langle i, h_i = H(i \mid r)\rangle$, where $h_i$ has the first $k$ bits all set to zero and $|$ denotes concatenation.
 Then, I can easily check that $h_i = H(i \mid r)$ using only _one_ hash computation and I'll be pretty sure that it took you around $2^k$ hash computations to find such an $i$.
 I say "pretty sure" because it's also possible you got very lucky and the first $i$ you picked happened to give you an $H(i \mid r)$ with the first $k$ bits zero.
 (But the probability of that happening is pretty low, around $1/2^k$.)

+#### Why you can't easily trick me when you haven't done the work

+Your goal, as the adversary, is to find an $i$ such that $$h_i = H(i \mid r)$$ has $k$ leading zeros, but you want to do so while computing much fewer than $2^k$ hashes.

+Once again, since $H$ is a random oracle, your only strategy is to simply query $H$ at inputs of the form $$i\mid r$$.
+Each query gives you an output $h_i$ whose probability of having $k$ leading zeros is $1/2^k$.
+As a result, to ensure you get such an $h_i$ you have to "try" computing different $h_i$'s around $2^k$ times.

+{: .box-note}
+Why is the probability of a hash having $k$ leading zeros equal to $1/2^k$?
+Because $H$ is a random oracle and each bit of the output has probability $1/2$ of being a zero and $1/2$ of being a one!
+As a consequence, the probability that you get $k$ consecutive zeros is $\underbrace{1/2 \cdot 1/2 \cdot \cdots \cdot 1/2}_{k\ \text{times}}=(1/2)^k = 1/2^k$.

 ### Commitments